-A vessel that does not possess a New Jersey Black Sea Bass Permit shall be permitted to land not more than 100 pounds of black sea bass during the period of January 1 through March 31, or not more than 50 pounds of black sea bass during the period of April 1 through December 31 on any trip provided the amount of black sea bass landed from any vessel shall not exceed 10%, by weight, of the total weight of all species landed and sold.
+A vessel that does not possess a New Jersey Black Sea Bass Permit shall be permitted to not land more than 100 pounds of black sea bass during the period of January 1 through March 31, or no more than 50 pounds of black sea bass during the period of April 1 through December 31 on any trip provided the amount of black sea bass landed from any vessel shall not exceed 10%, by weight, of the total weight of all species landed and sold.

 New Jersey's annual black sea bass harvest quota is determined by the Atlantic States Marine Fisheries Commission (ASMFC).
 Ten percent of New Jersey's black sea bass quota is set aside for by-catch landings.
-The New Jersey quota is divided into four seasons (January 1 to April 15; April 16 to June 30; July 1 to September 30; and, October 1 to December 31).
+The New Jersey quota is divided into six seasons (January to February; March to April; May to June; July to August; September to October; and November to December).
 All commercial landings of black sea bass are applied to the annual quota.
-Daily trip limits and the number of landings a vessel may make in any one week (Sunday through Saturday) have been established for each season.
+Daily trip limits and the number of landings a vessel may make in any one- or two-week period (Sunday through Saturday) have been established for each season.
 New Jersey Black Sea Bass Permit holders will be notified of daily trip limits and allowable landing days for each season via letter by first class mail.
 No vessel can have in possession or land, and no dealer can accept from any one vessel, more than the daily trip limit of black sea bass in any one calendar day.
 Once the season has been closed for the directed commercial black sea bass fishery, no vessel or person can land and no dealer can accept any black sea bass landed in New Jersey in excess of the by-catch allowances specified above.
 If the entire season and/or annual quota including the by-catch allowance has been landed, then no vessel or person can land and no dealer can accept any black sea bass landed in New Jersey.
-The Department of Environmental Protection's (Department) Commissioner (Commissioner) shall close the commercial black sea bass fishery upon two days public notice of the projected date the seasonal percentage of the annual quota shall be caught.
-Any harvester or vessel landing black sea bass Dealer's Permit is required of all dealers buying black sea bass.
-New Jersey Black Sea Bass Dealer.
-A New Jersey Black Sea Bass Dealer's Permit is required of all dealers buying black sea bass.
-New Jersey Black Sea Bass dealers must submit daily landing reports during the period January 1 through April 15 and weekly reports during the period April 16 through December 31.
+The Department of Environmental Protection's (Department) Commissioner (Commissioner) shall close the commercial black sea bass fishery upon two days' public notice of the projected date the seasonal percentage of the annual quota shall be caught.
+Any harvester or vessel landing black sea bass in New Jersey for the purpose of sale must sell all black sea bass to a permitted New Jersey Black Sea Bass Dealer.
+A New Jersey Black Sea Bass Dealer.
+A

-A vessel possessing a NJ Black Sea Bass Permit to commercially harvest black sea bass by angling or hook and line is ineligible to operate under that permit when carrying passengers for hire.
+A vessel possessing a New Jersey Black Sea Bass Permit to commercially harvest black sea bass by angling or hook and line is ineligible to operate under that permit when carrying passengers for hire.